11001 vRddhir Adaic ←

 anuloma "along the grain"

-These compounds are neuter nounbases, and get am added by karmapravacanIyayukte dvitIyA, but they are considered unchanging anyway.
+These compounds are neuter nounbases by avyayIbhAvazcax, and get am added by karmapravacanIyayukte dvitIyA, but they are considered unchanging anyway.

 There is another rule of the same name, avyayIbhAvaz ca x.